germanfrelo/setting-up-frontend-web-dev-project/README.md

    npm install eslint --save-dev --save-exact
    ```

-3. Verify that it is added as `devDependencies` in the `package.json` file:
+3.3.
+Verify that it is added as `devDependencies` in the `package.json` file

    ```json
    {